-Khlong Khachen Sub-district in Phichit Province has a total population of 9,352, comprising 4,340 males and 4,735 females.
-Rong Chang Sub-district of Phichit Province has a total population of 5,729, comprising 2,767 males and 2,962 females.
-Mueang Kao Sub-district in Phichit Province has a total population of 6,007, comprising 2,917 males and 3,090 females.
+Khlong Khachen Sub-district of Phetchabun Province has a total population of 9,352, has a total population of 5,729, comprising 2,767 males and 2,962 females.
+And Mueang Kao Subdistrict of Phetchabun Province has a total population of 6,007, with 2,917 males and 3,090 females.
 The combined population of these three sub-districts is 21,088.
-Through a joint meeting with local administrative organizations, a survey was conducted with the following results.
+Through a joint meeting with local administrative organizations, a survey was conducted with the following results

-- 1.1 Survey of households, factories, shops, and other buildings adjacent to the river.
-Based on the Department of Marine's announcement in 2018, a registration of riverside households was conducted.
-It was found that approximately 200 households were encroaching on the Phichit River in 2018.
-Currently, there are no new encroachments. - 1.2 Survey of Wastewater Management and Treatment Systems in Households Encroaching on the Phichit River: All households located within the river zone have septic tanks or seepage pits, and none have wastewater recycling systems. - 1.3 Survey of water obstructions in the Phichit River, Mueang District, Phichit Province: The survey revealed that the most common water obstructions in the Phichit River, particularly in Khlong Khachen, Rong Chang, and Mueang Kao sub-districts, are concrete roads with pipes, followed by dirt roads with pipes, and concrete-pile wooden-floored and roofed bridges.
+1.1 Survey of households, factories, shops, and other buildings adjacent to the river.
+Based on the Department of Marine Department's announcement in 2018, a registration of riverside households was conducted.
+It was found that approximately 200 households were encroaching on the Phetchaburi River in 2018.
+Currently, there are no new encroachments.

+1.2 Survey of wastewater management and treatment systems in households encroaching on the Phetchaburi River: All households located within the river zone have septic tanks or seepage pits, and none have wastewater recycling systems.

+1.3 Survey of water obstructions in the Phetchaburi River, Mueang District, Phetchabun Province: The survey revealed that the most common water obstructions in the Phetchaburi River, particularly in Khlong Khachen, Rong Chang, and Mueang Kao subdistricts, are concrete roads with pipes, followed by dirt roads with pipes, and concretepile wooden-floored and roofed bridges.